 When an adult cat turns 7 they are considered ‘senior adult’ cats and some dietary and lifestyle changes are expected.

-Your older cat still likes to keep herself neat and tidy even as she ages.
-It helps her coat look healthy and also keep parasites at bay.
+Your older cat still likes to keep themselves neat and tidy even as they age.
+It helps their coat look healthy and also keep parasites at bay.

-WHISKAS Top Tip: Make sure your senior cat is getting all the right nutrients from her diet
+WHISKAS Top Tip: Make sure your senior cat is getting all the right nutrients from their diet

-Your golden oldie may start to find it difficult to keep her coat as sleek as it used to be.
-You should be on hand to help her out - buy a cat brush and gently stroke her...trust us, she won't complain!
+Your golden oldie may start to find it difficult to keep their coat as sleek as it used to be.
+You should be on hand to help them out - buy a cat brush and gently stroke them...trust us, they won't complain!